HaseebLUMS/loq-simulator/README.md

 If asks and bid price range only overlap at a single point, then the behavior of LOQ and FIFO is exactly the same in terms of matched orders. (not in terms of received orders)

+If they overlap at various points (which means a lot of asks and bids are crossing the midprice by several steps), then the behavior diverges and depends on the queue size.

+bids = 1, 2, 3
+asks = 3, 4, 5
+100% same matched orders

+bids = 1, 2, 3
+asks = 2, 3, 4

+queue size = 0 % of all orders
+100% the sequence of matched orders is same across LOQ and FIFO

+queue size = 10 % of all orders
+80% to 90% the sequence of matched orders is same across LOQ and FIFO

+queue size = 20 % of all orders
+50% to 80% the sequence of matched orders is same across LOQ and FIFO

+queue size = 50 % of all orders
+40% the sequence of matched orders is same across LOQ and FIFO